National Geographic Venture current position

 Review of National Geographic Venture

-History - construction & ownership
+History - construction and ownership

 Constructed at Washington' Nichols Brothers Boat Builders, NatGeo Venture is Lindblad fleet's 3rd larger vessel.
 This new fleet of 3 same-design ships is by the same shipbuilder as Lindblad's long-serving 62-passenger ships Sea Lion and Sea Bird.
-In comparison, the newbuilds feature an extra deck, sophisticated design, new cabin grades, new facilities and amenities (including mudroom with rows of lockers, snorkeling equipment and other gear).
-The ship's ROV (remote operated vehicle) can dive up to 1000 ft / 305 m sea depths.
+In comparison, the newbuilds feature an extra deck, sophisticated design, new cabin grades, new facilities and amenities (including mudroom with rows of lockers, snorkeling equipment, and other gear).
+The ship's ROV (remotely operated vehicle) can dive up to 1000 ft / 305 m sea depths.

-Dining options - Food & Drinks
+Shipboard dining options - Food and Drinks

 Nat Geo Venture has one Main Dining Room which offers single seating with unassigned tables.
 Food served aboard is local, fresh and sustainably sourced when possible.
 When weather conditions allow, light fare is served outside on ship's observation deck.
 The captain and officers welcome passengers to the bridge in accordance with line's “Open Bridge” policy.